Zielak/cardsGame/docs/devNotes.md

 ## Traits updates and QueryRunner

-All props in `QuerableProps` are written by hand.
-Keep them updated with any changes to any new or existing traits.
+All props in `QuerableProps` are generated from existing entities.
+Keep them and the "ignored props" updated with any changes to any new or existing traits.

 # Units